Vishal-sys-code/statsmodels-sgd/statsmodels_sgd/docs/cps-asec-example.md

-# CPS ASEC Multiple Regression Analysis
+# CPS ASEC Analysis using SGD-based OLS with Gradient Clipping

-This notebook demonstrates how to download the CPS ASEC microdata and perform a multiple regression analysis using the person-level file.
+This notebook demonstrates how to use our statsmodels-like SGD implementation with gradient clipping to analyze CPS ASEC microdata.

 ## Setup and Data Download